-Drake’s greatness was on full display on “Nothing Was The Same.”
+Drake’s greatness is fully displayed in “Nothing Was The Same.”

 5. STARTED FROM THE BOTTOM